 Redress Schemes for Lettings Agency and Property Management Work

-This requirement will be enforced by Local Authorities, who can impose a fine of up to £5,000 where an agent or property manager who should have joined a scheme has not done so.
+This will be enforced by council’s, who can impose a fine of up to £5,000 where an agent or property manager who should have joined a scheme hasn’t done so.

 The 3 schemes are: